 A self-storage can be leased on a month-to-month basis; lease can be renewed, though.
 Besides being affordable, payment can also be cash, with a personal check or through a credit card.
 Self-storage facilities also give assurance that your belongings will be safe and accessible to you 24/7.

-Not all storage facilities, according to those managing Pond Springs mini storage facility, offer the same features.
+Not all storage facilities offer the same features.
 You may want to prefer a facility that not only has customer service that can answer your queries anytime and address your concerns efficiently, but also has a resident manager, who can guarantee order and safety and, most of all, one that features:

 - A drive up access;